jessepav/lacygoill-wiki-backup/vim/vim9.md

 declaration either.

 Don't be confused by the fact that  you're in a `:def` function.
-Yes, you're in the Vim9  context, but that doesn't  matter for a *script*-local  variable.
+Yes, you're in Vim9 context, but that doesn't matter for a *script*-local variable.
 For such a variable, what matters is the script.
 Here, the script is legacy where there is no concept of declaration/type checking.
 So, your script-local variable is also legacy, and cannot be declared.

 ### I've found another counterexample!
 ```vim